bakercs/about/CSCLUB-INFO.md

 Baker Computer Science Club
 ===

-The Baker computer science club is perfect for anybody with an interest in computer science.
+The Baker computer science club is perfect for anybody with a further interest in computer science, but has taken a programming language in school already.

 Git
 ---